 - The tactile experience produced by them

 - Activities likely to take place in them

-- Acoustics of each space and its response to activities
+- The acoustics of each space and its response to activities

-Architectural components can be classified in categories like structure, visibility, light, sound, atmosphere and the psychological components can be classified as acceptance and nurturance.
-These combined, has the potential in better understanding and improve well-being.
+Architectural components can be classified into categories like structure, visibility, light, sound, atmosphere and the psychological components that can be classified as acceptance and nurturance.
+These combined have the potential in better understand and improve well-being.

-Harshita Nageswaran, an architect from Mumbai University seeks to explore more Vernacular style of architecture.
-As an adventure enthusiast and trek lover, she finds her sanity in travelling and writing and aspires to create a mark in Architecture Journalism.
+Harshita Nageswaran, an architect from Mumbai University seeks to explore more Vernacular styles of architecture.
+As an adventure enthusiast and trek lover, she finds her sanity in traveling and writing and aspires to create a mark in Architecture Journalism.